anquanscan/sec-tools/README.md

 [nessus-file-reader](https://github.com/LimberDuck/nessus-file-reader): CLI tool and python module which enables you to parse nessus scan files from Nessus and Tenable.SC by (C) Tenable, Inc.
 [malware-ioc](https://github.com/prodaft/malware-ioc): This repository contains indicators of compromise (IOCs) of our various investigations.
 [PayloadSiteForPenTesters](https://github.com/tobor88/PayloadSiteForPenTesters): This is a site I made for easily hosting tools and payload over apache2 on Kali Linux so they are always ready to go.
 These are a collection of tools that can be downloaded with a site that is browsable for GUI situations.
 [pyiocutils](https://github.com/cmatthewbrooks/pyiocutils): A collection of Python utilities for use in scripts related to working with "indicators of compromise" (IOCs).
+[extractTVpasswords](https://github.com/vah13/extractTVpasswords): tool to extract passwords from TeamViewer memory using Frida